alexirpan/alexirpan.github.io/_posts/2020-05-05-return-explore.markdown

 data augmentation isn't new.
-Specifically doing random cropping isn't new either - the [QT-Opt](https://ai.googleblog.com/2018/06/scalable-deep-reinforcement-learning.html) paper I worked on always used random cropping in its RL.
+Specifically doing random cropping isn't new either - the [QT-Opt](https://ai.googleblog.com/2018/06/scalable-deep-reinforcement-learning.html) paper I worked on 2 years ago used random cropping.
 Other groups have used data augmentation as well.
 The surprising part is the effect size.
-These papers are the first to carefully design an experimental setup that lets them demonstrate just how much gain data augmentation gives.
+These papers are the first to carefully design an experimental setup that lets them isolate and measure the gains from data augmentation.

 It's the sort of paper that makes you feel dumb you didn't write it yourself.
-Especially because I've even run very similar data augmentation ablations before, just never on the standard RL benchmarks.
+I've run very similar data augmentation ablations before, with results that were consistent to theirs, but I never did it on standard RL benchmarks and I never dug into it more.
+If I had, I probably could have written this paper.
+Ah well, live and learn.

 I'm very big on data augmentation.
 It just seems like the obvious thing to do.
 You can either view it as multiplying the size of your dataset by a constant factor,